-Liver Cirrhosis – Causes, Symptoms and TreatmentShivraj
+Liver Cirrhosis – Causes, Symptoms and TreatmentOmxadmin

 What Is Liver Cirrhosis?

 Liver cirrhosis is a deteriorating process that occurs when healthy cells get damaged and are replaced by scar tissues.
-Generally it occurs due to alcohol excessive consumption of alcohol or chronic hepatitis.
+Generally, it occurs due to alcohol excessive consumption of alcohol or chronic hepatitis.
 As a result of which liver cannot function properly.
 It may lead to liver failure and death.

 Causes of Liver Cirrhosis?

-Cirrhosis causes due to long-term injury to the liver including viruses, genetic deficiencies, prolonged obstruction of bile flow, and long term exposure to drugs and other toxic substances.
-In most of cases, however, the culprit is excessive consumption of alcohol.
+Cirrhosis causes due to a long-term injury to the liver including viruses, genetic deficiencies, prolonged obstruction of bile flow, and long term exposure to drugs and other toxic substances.
+In most cases, however, the culprit is excessive consumption of alcohol.

 Another cause of liver cirrhosis is viral hepatitis which means inflammation of the liver due to viral infection.
 Only hepatitis B and hepatitis C can cause chronic infection which may lead to scarring and cirrhosis.
-Initially the symptoms are mild.
+Initially, the symptoms are mild.
 Therefore it is necessary to do regular checkups for people having hepatitis.